MrPaska/QdevTechnologiesTask/README.md

-# Task for Qdev technologies
+# Task for Qdev Technologies

 ## The results I got: